kubernetes/kubernetes/docs/design/ha_master.md

 solution for different deployments.
 Below we list possible approaches:

 1. `Managed DNS` - user need to specify a domain name during cluster creation.
-DNS entries will be managed automaticaly by the deployment tool that will be intergrated with solutions like Route53 (AWS) or Google Cloud DNS (GCP).
+DNS entries will be managed automatically by the deployment tool that will be integrated with solutions like Route53 (AWS) or Google Cloud DNS (GCP).
 For load balancing we will have two options:
   1.1. create an L4 load balancer in front of all apiservers and update DNS name appropriately 1.2. use round-robin DNS technique to access all apiservers directly